 Skip to main content

-Custom Cable Assemblies to Help You Gain a Competitive Edge
+Cable Assemblies to Help You Gain a Competitive Edge

 Whether filling scheduled orders or building a custom stocking program, we’re a partner you can count on to meet your production goals with robust cable assemblies for the most challenging applications.
-Our experienced team of employees provides an unsurpassed level of customer service and technical expertise.

-Whether you need a dozen 45-foot harnesses for heavy equipment or thousands of cable harnesses to be used on lawn mower engines, you will receive a robust and reliable assembly.
+Our experts work with the right equipment, efficient production methods, and have industry connections to a vast supply chain.
+So whether you need a dozen 45-foot harnesses for heavy equipment or thousands of cable harnesses to be used on lawn mower engines, you will receive a robust and reliable assembly.

 • Automated cutting & stripping of multi-conductor cable